vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(plugin: PrettyFormatPlugin) => void`

   This method adds custom serializers that are called when creating a snapshot.
-This is advanced feature - if you want to know more, please read a [guide on custom serializers](/guide/snapshot#custom-serializer).
+This is an advanced feature - if you want to know more, please read a [guide on custom serializers](/guide/snapshot#custom-serializer).

   If you are adding custom serializers, you should call this method inside [`setupFiles`](/config/#setupfiles).
 This will affect every snapshot.